 Cub Scout shooting sports awards may be earned for any of the three following disciplines:

 - Archery

 - BB guns

 - Slingshots

-A Cub Scout may choose to participate in only one of the disciplines or he may choose to participate in all three disciplines.
+A Cub Scout may choose to participate in only one of the disciplines or may choose to participate in all three disciplines.
 The requirements for each of the disciplines are structured similarly.
-Level 1 involves participation in a discipline and acquiring basic knowledge of proper technique, safety, and operations in that discipline.